Fabian0597/MMD_PHMS/README.md

 Execute bash file experiment_model_start.sh to start the model training: ```bash experiment_model_start.sh```

 ## 3. Evaluate Models
-A folder experiments was generated during the model training.
-The folder contains the data and plots for the learning curves (Accuracy, Cross Entropy Loss and Maximum Mean Discrepancy Loss for the source and target domains) as well as the data distribution in the penulitmate hidden layer FC2 after epoch 0, 20, 40 and 80.
+A folder "experiments" was generated during the model training.
+The folder contains the data and plots for the learning curves (Accuracy, Cross Entropy Loss and Maximum Mean Discrepancy Loss for the source and target domains) as well as the data distribution in the penultimate hidden layer FC2 after epoch 0, 20, 40 and 80.
 Besides that, the best performing model during the training is stored as model_cnn.pt and model_fc.pt.
 The used hyperparameters are stored in the hyperparameters.txt to make the training more transparent for later evaluation.